Skurks/Skurks/README.md

 # Skurks Operating Manual
 I aspire to be an exceptional, ever-learning product & technology executive who won't shy away from rolling up the sleves and getting my hands dirty when needed.
 I find energy in working on problems no one else wants to solve.
-Building great (and profitable) products and experiences are about becoming an obsessive student of your customers'/market's pains and aspirations.
+Building delightful, profitable products and experiences are about becoming an obsessive student of your market's pains and aspirations.
 I lead, guide, and coach my teams to become obsessive students of their customers.

 ## My Leadership Philosphy
 * I try to live by [Principles of Marine Core Leadership](https://www.mcjrotc.marines.mil/About/Leadership-Principles/)